Skillz4Killz/Network/README.md

 # Network Bot

-This is a discord bot built for the Discord Hack Week June 2019.
+This is a Discord bot built for the Discord Hack Week June 2019.

 The bot adds some key functionalities to discord:

-- True social network
+- True social networking
-- Server template networks
+- Server templates (coming soon)
-- Meet similar new people
+- Meeting similar people (coming soon)

 ## Features

 ### Social Network Feature

-This feature brings some of the common functionalities of other social networks like twitter and Facebook to Discord.
+This feature brings some of the common functionalities of other social networks, like Twitter and Facebook, to Discord.
 This bot helps make Discord be the only social network anyone would ever need.

-- `.setupnetwork`=> creates all the channels and roles necessary for a full profile server.
+- `.setupnetwork` => creates all the channels and roles necessary for a full profile server.
 This server will serve as a facebook group/profile or twitter profile page.
-  - #wall => channel that you make your posts in.
+  - **#wall** => where you make your posts.
     - Every message sent in this channel will get ❤️ and 🔄 reactions added.
-      - When someone taps the replay reaction it will post that message in their own wall channel like a retweet.
+      - When someone taps the replay 🔄 reaction, it will repost that message in their own #wall channel, like a retweet.
-      - When the heart reaction is tapped a message is sent to notifications saying someone has liked this message.
+      - When the heart ❤️ reaction is tapped, a message is sent to notifications saying someone has liked this message.
       - If the messages contains an image, that image will be sent in #photos to save all media.
-      - Editing a message will edit all messages from all servers.
+      - Editing a message will edit that message in all servers.
-    - Anyone following you will have this message sent to their #feed channel
+    - Anyone following you will have this message sent to their #feed channel.
-    - Only bot can add new reactions on this channel.
+    - Only the bot can add new reactions on this channel.
-  - #feed channel will be where all messages are shown from all the people you follow.
+  - **#feed** => the posts from all the people you follow.
-  - #notifications => all alerts like new follower, someone liked, reposted etc
+  - **#notifications** => all alerts: someone followed you, liked your post, reposted your post, etc.
-  - #photos will show all your photos.
+  - **#photos** => all your photos.
-  - @subscribers role that will be pinged whenever you make a post on the wall
+  - **@subscribers** => will be pinged whenever you make a post on the wall.
-- `.createprofile` begins a prompt style QA to create your profile.
+- (coming soon) `.createprofile` => begins a prompt style QA to create your profile.
-- `.match` mathes you with other people on discord which you can scroll left or right to find the perfect match and get in contact.
+- (coming soon) `.match` => matches you with other people on Discord; you can scroll left or right to find the perfect match and get in contact.

-### Server Templates
+### Server Templates (feature coming soon)

-Something missing in discord is being able to make a new server using a template.
+Something missing in Discord is being able to make a new server using a template.

 - `.template create school` => creates an entire server based on a school server templates.
   - @principles
   - @teachers
   - @parents